I-69 International Trade Corridor

 Village of Morrice

 2013 NMDC Board Officers

 The NMDC Board elected the following officers for the period of March 2013 through February 2015:

 What is an aerotropolis or Next Michigan Development Corporation (NMDC)?

-It is a designated area authorized under a 2010 state law called the Next Michigan Development Act.
-This initiative allows regions near transportation hubs such as airports, rail lines and highways to use tax incentives to attract businesses, particularly those that are multi-modal.
+It is a designated area authorized under MI PA of 2010.
+This initiative allows regions near transportation hubs such as airports, rail lines and highways to utilize tax incentives to support business growth, particularly those that are multi-modal.

 Is there a cost for the municipalities that sign on to the Initiative?

 Communities that agree to join the NMDC pay an annual fee that is established by the NMDC Board and the local partners.

 The NMDC is governed by a board consisting of members from the participating governments; one member from each governmental unit.
 Officers serve at the pleasure of the Board.
 Activities of the NMDC may be conducted by contract, employed and/or in-kind administrative and marketing staff.